 Concerns in the region are related to broad solid waste related topics.
 The priorities to address those concerns are general actions that the region can take to help with management of its concerns.

-The purpose of this attachment is to provide additional details and commentary about the reasoning behind the concerns and priorities identified in Volume II, Section III.I, Table III.I.I.
+This attachment will provide additional details and commentary about the reasoning behind the concerns and priorities identified in Volume II, Section III.I, Table III.I.I.
 Solid Waste Management Concerns and Priorities.